bsstephan/buildable-stick-system/README.md

 * 8 16mm M4 bolts to connect top plates to frames: **$0.72 USD** (you can get a pack of 100 on Amazon for $9, as of
 * 8 12mm M4 bolts to connect bottom plates to frames: **$0.72 USD** (you can get a pack of 100 on Amazon for $9, as of 2023-09-12)
-    * You may be tempted to use 16mm M4 bolts for both the top and bottom, but the spacers I have aren't threaded all the way through the shaft, and 16mm bolts won't make it all the way on the bottom panel, but do on the top panel (which is 5mm thicker); be careful I guess

 With an enclosure coming in around $26, depending on your choices --- say, ~$30 for TheTrain's RP2040 Advanced Breakout Board, ~$60 for Sanwa buttons and a lever, and ~$20 for miscellaneous connectors and wiring --- you can put a